Learning Against Distributional Uncertainty: On the Trade-off Between Robustness and Specificity: Conclusions

 \section{Conclusions}

-In this paper, we propose the BDR (Bayesian Distributionally Robust) framework \eqref{eq:BDR-opt} or \eqref{eq:bdr-method} that generalizes the Bayesian method, distributionally robust optimization method, and regularization method; see Remark \ref{rem:BDR-interpret}.
+This paper proposes the Bayesian distributionally robust learning framework \eqref{eq:BDR-opt} or \eqref{eq:bdr-method} that generalizes the Bayesian method, distributionally robust optimization method, and regularization method; see Remark \ref{rem:BDR-interpret}.
 The new framework reveals that there exists a trade-off between the robustness to the distributional uncertainty and the specificity to the empirical information; see Remark \ref{rem:trade-off}.
-The new framework also suggests the design methods of the prior distribution $\bb Q$ in the Bayesian method \eqref{eq:bayesian-method} and the regularizer $f(\bm x)$ in the regularization method \eqref{eq:regularization-method} (see Remark \ref{rem:BDR-interpret}), and shows that designing the radius of the involved distributional ball is easier in the new BDR framework than in the existing DRO method (see Remark \ref{rem:less-conservative} and Figure \ref{fig:fig1c}).
-The asymptotic (i.e., consistencies and asymptotic normalities in Theorem \ref{thm:asym-properties}) and non-asymptotic (i.e., unbiasedness in Theorem \ref{thm:unbiasedness} and generalization error bounds in Theorem \ref{thm:non-asym-properties}) properties, and the Monte--Carlo-Based solution method of the new framework are studied.
-Experiments on the real-world dataset MNIST demonstrate that the proposed BDR model outperforms the DRO model and SAA model.
-Intuitively speaking, the good performance is due to that the BDR model has one more parameter [i.e., the weight $\beta_n$ in \eqref{eq:BDR-opt} and \eqref{eq:bdr-method}] to provide additional flexibility compared to the existing DRO model and the SAA model.
+The new framework also suggests the design methods of the prior distribution $\bb Q$ in the Bayesian method \eqref{eq:bayesian-method} and the regularizer $f(\bm x)$ in the regularization method \eqref{eq:regularization-method} (see Remark \ref{rem:BDR-interpret}), and shows that BDR learning can be less conservative than DRO learning (see Theorem \ref{thm:gen-err}, Remark \ref{rem:BDR-better-DRO}, Examples \ref{ex:gen-err} and \ref{ex:gen-err-lin-reg}, and Figs. \ref{fig:fig1}, \ref{fig:error-rate-mnist}, and \ref{fig:error-beta}).
+The asymptotic (i.e., consistencies and asymptotic normalities in Theorem \ref{thm:asym-properties}) and non-asymptotic (i.e., generalization bounds in Theorem \ref{thm:gen-err} and unbiasedness in Theorem \ref{thm:unbiasedness}) properties, and the solution method (i.e., Corollaries \ref{cor:solution-BDR-phi} and \ref{cor:solution-BDR-wasserstein}) of the new framework are studied.
+In addition, the BDR learning framework reveals important insights from the perspective of data augmentation; see Examples \ref{rem:weight-modification} and \ref{rem:data-augmentation}.
+Experiments on diverse real-world datasets demonstrate the practical usefulness of the proposed BDR model.

-The future research direction is to study alternatives for the Dirichlet-process priors for the second-order probability measure $\bb Q$ in the Bayesian model \eqref{eq:bayesian-method}.
-This possibly motivates other new robust learning models than the proposed BDR models in \eqref{eq:BDR-opt} and \eqref{eq:bdr-method}.
-Possible replacements for Dirichlet-process priors are Dirichlet-process mixture priors \citep[Chap.~5]{ghosal2017fundamentals}, tail-free process priors \citep[Sec.~3.6]{ghosal2017fundamentals}, among many others.
+The future research direction is to study alternatives for the Dirichlet-process priors for the second-order probability measure $\bb Q$ in the Bayesian model \eqref{eq:bayesian-method}, which possibly motivates other new robust learning models than the proposed BDR models in \eqref{eq:BDR-opt} and \eqref{eq:bdr-method}.
+Possible replacements are Dirichlet-process mixture priors \cite[Chap.~5]{ghosal2017fundamentals}, tail-free process priors \cite[Sec.~3.6]{ghosal2017fundamentals}, among many others.